-- 1 tablespoon cream or milk
+- 1-2 tablespoons cream or milk

-Pre-heat oven to 350° and grease and flour a 9 inch bundt or cake pan.
+- Pre-heat oven to 350° and grease and flour or spray a 9½ inch (24cm) bundt or 8 or 9 inch (20-22cm) cake pan.

-- Pour into the prepared cake pan and bake for approximately 30-40 minutes or until toothpick comes clean.
-Let sit 15 minutes, then remove to a wire rack until completely cooled.
+- Pour into the prepared cake pan and bake for approximately 30-40 minutes or until a toothpick comes clean or with a few crumbs attached.
+Let sit 15-20 minutes in the pan, then remove to a wire rack until completely cooled.
 Glaze and sprinkle with chopped nuts if desired.
 Enjoy!

-In a medium bowl mix all ingredients until smooth. (if too thin add more powdered sugar if too thick add more cream).
+- In a medium bowl mix all ingredients until smooth. (if too thin add more powdered sugar if too thick add more cream).